eziCode/mlb-kalshi-trader/hit_reversion_strategy/README.md

 ## Event and signal lifecycle

 1. Observe a newly completed plate appearance from the authoritative MLB feed.
-2. Continue for singles, doubles, and triples.
-Home runs are excluded because they are not part of the hit-reversion thesis.
+2. Continue only for an event type listed in the loaded configuration.
+The checked-in policy includes singles, doubles, triples, walks, intentional walks, hit-by-pitches, field errors, fielder's choices, and catcher interference; home runs are excluded.
-3. Require a meaningful directional fair-value move for the batting team.
+3. Compute the directional fair-value move for the batting team.
 4. Anchor to a fresh Kalshi execution observed before the event.
 5. Compare the anchored target with exact subsequent Kalshi executions.
 6. Start watching the side whose residual exceeds the configured edge.